strvcom/android-chat-component/component_image_detail.md

 # Image detail widget

-Messages is a component that displays an image fetched from a given url.
+Image detail widget is a component that displays an image fetched from a given url.

 ## How to use